Select your store: 2300 S. 6th Ave, Tucson

 • Low maintenance

-• Energy-efficient
+• Energy-efficient insulation

-• Can mimic the look of wood grain
+• Can mimic real wood grain

-• Doesn’t dent or rust like metal
+• Won’t rust like metal

 Cons: